Date of Publishing:

 Rentals

-The decrease of $23,000 is explained by a decrease in cost for the rent for temporary office space.
+The decrease of $24,000 is explained by the elimination of temporary office space.

 Repair and maintenance